-Matt Killingsworth is former Harvard researchers, he believes that people want a lot of things out of life, but they mainly want happiness.
+Matt Killingsworth is a former Harvard researcher, he believes that people want many things out of life, but they mainly want happiness.
 He studied our brains, and he concluded that our wandering mind is responsible for our unhappiness.
-He believes that our wandering brains have more impact on our happiness than our income, education, gender, and marital status.
+He believes that our wandering brains impact our happiness more than our income, education, gender, and marital status.

 It seems that being present is essential to our happiness.
-If you go to a concert, watch the concert through your eyes, and not through your camera lens.
-If you take a road trip, don't worry about reaching your destination, enjoy the road.
+If you go to a concert, watch the concert through your eyes, not through your camera lens.
+If you take a road trip, don't worry about reaching your destination.
+Enjoy the road.
 If you have dinner with your family, ask them questions, and listen to their answers.
 Be present.

 Connect with your loved ones on a deeper level.
-My most important job in life is being a father, and taking care of my family.
+My most important job in life is being a father and taking care of my family.
 I make a conscious effort to have dinner with my family every day.
 I go out with my wife every Sunday.
-I coach my kids' soccer teams, I attend their Karate practice, and I engage with them every day.
+I coach my kids' soccer teams, attend their Karate practice, and engage with them every day.
 I call or text my friends as much as possible.
 I check on my parents every day.
-I'm intentional about connecting with my family, friends and everyone I come in contact with.
+I'm intentional about connecting with my family, friends, and everyone I come in contact with.

 In their best-selling book, Willpower, Rediscovering the Greatest Human Strength, Roy F.Baumeister and John Tierney estimate the average person has about 150 unfinished tasks that he or she thinks about all day long.
-I have about 3 unfinished tasks that I'm thinking about right now, leaking faucet, fixing my AC, and adding more products to my website.
+I have about 3 unfinished tasks that I'm thinking about right now, a leaking faucet, fixing my AC, and adding more products to my website.
 These tasks are called open loops, and the more open files you have, the less happy you are.
-You need to close most of the open files in your head, the easiest way to do that is brain dump or what I call "drain the pain".
+You need to close most of the open files in your head.
+The easiest way to do that is brain dump or what I call "drain the pain."

 Write all of your unfinished tasks down.
 This tactic will trick your brain because your brain feels better when you write your tasks down.
 It tricks your brain to think that you did something about it.